DRI Member Pricing: $995

 If you would like to contact DRI about seminar sponsorship opportunities, including pricing, or to reserve a spot, please go to Advertising and Sponsorship.

-Our selected beneficiary of this year’s fundraiser is Emma Norton Services.
-Emma Norton Services is a trauma-informed organization that promotes healing and recovery, operating at a scale that brings a full array of resources to women, individuals, and families who have experienced homelessness.
+DRI is delighted to partner with Emma Norton Services, a trauma-informed organization that promotes healing and recovery, operating at a scale that brings an array of resources to women, individuals, and families who have experienced homelessness.
 Housing and services are exemplary, offered in collaboration with key community partners.

 If you have any questions or concerns regarding DRI programs, please contact DRI Customer Service at 312.795.1101 or email@example.com.